-- ▲ Do not install the wire to unsafe position such as forks, carriage, head guard.
-It can cause a serious damage to driver and truck. - ▲ If there is any problem to lift a truck, please contact your dealer. - A Perform the lifting service with skilled service man.
+REAR VIEW - ♠ Do not install the wire to unsafe position such as forks, carriage, head guard, counterweight lifting hole or towing pin, etc..
+It can cause a serious damage to driver and truck. - ▲ If there is any problem to lift a truck, please contact your dealer. - ♠ Perform the lifting service with skilled service man.